beancount/docs/docs/beancount_design_doc.md

 3. Finally, if the posting has no associated cost nor conversion price, the number of units of the lot are used directly.

 Balancing is really simple: each of the Posting's positions are first converted into their weight.
-These amounts are then grouped together by currency, and the final sum for each currency is asserted to be close to zero, that is, within a small amount of tolerance (as [<span class="underline">inferred by a combination of by the numbers in the input and the options</span>](precision_tolerances.md)).
+These amounts are then grouped together by currency, and the final sum for each currency is asserted to be close to zero, that is, within a small amount of tolerance (as [<u>inferred by a combination of by the numbers in the input and the options</u>](precision_tolerances.md)).

 The following example is one of case (2), with a price conversion and a regular leg with neither a cost nor a price (case 3):